Programme Director, Women for Health Programme

 Georgia Taylor has more than 15 years experience in international development, specialising in gender and sexual and reproductive health and rights (SRHR), including work on women’s economic empowerment and violence against women and girls (VAWG).
 Between 1998 and 2007 she held a variety of senior positions for the Department for International Development, UK, (DFID) including head of DFID’s Central American Office (2001 – 2003) and was team leader on the Reproductive and Child Health policy team (2005 – 2007).
 Since 2007, Georgia’s consultancy work has focused on SRHR, especially safe abortion and maternal health, women’s economic empowerment, gender and VAWG.
 An experienced team leader of evaluations, reviews, qualitative research, training, strategy and policy and programme design work, she also has experience in assessment and improvement of value for money in health projects.
-She is currently a Director of WISE Development, a wholly-owned subsidiary of Health Partners International.
+Between 2014 and 2017, Georgia was a Director of HPI and she is currently a Director of WISE Development, a wholly-owned subsidiary of Health Partners International.

 Background and relevant experience